timescale/docs/timescaledb/how-to-guides/hypertables/change-chunk-intervals.md

 values in a column named `time`.

 ## Change the chunk interval length on an existing hypertable
-To change the chunk interval on an already existing hypertable, use the function `set_chunk_time_interval`:
+To change the chunk interval on an already existing hypertable or distributed hypertable, use the function `set_chunk_time_interval`:
 ```sql
 SELECT set_chunk_time_interval('conditions', INTERVAL '24 hours');
 ```